 The Grove regularly and carefully monitors the success of the provision offered to its pupils.
 We sample parent and carer views at regular points during the year, as well as at the annual review and we invite pupils to do the same.
-SLT have an open door policy to pupils and ask them to give us feedback through the school council.
+The SLT has an open door policy to pupils and regular feedback through the school council is considered.
 We also invite pupils to make comments (anonymously if they choose) about any school related issues.